Louis C.K. is one of the world’s most popular stand-up and television comedians.

 Back in the day, hashish was pretty much the only concentrated cannabis you could get.

-Today, growers and processors use solvents, icewater, chemistry techniques and other methods to make concentrated cannabis products that can be as much as 85% THC, and are usually at least 40% THC.
+Today, growers and processors use solvents, icewater, C02, rosin, and chemistry techniques to make concentrated dabs cannabis products that can be as much as 99.9%

 These include butane honey oil, live resins, bubblehash, C02 concentrates, and concentrated marijuana products.

 You only need a fraction of a gram of those cannabis concentrates to be inhaling as much THC as you can get in several grams of marijuana buds.